Being creative and resourceful with money helps you get through the hard times.

 - Business Permit/Mayor’s Permit from your city/municipal hall

 Contact different wholesalers of the product you want to sell and inquire about their pricing and other terms.
-Go with suppliers that offer the best pricing, so you can sell products for cheap while still earning good profit.
+Go with suppliers offering the best pricing, so you can sell products cheaply while still earning good profit.

 For beginners, selling products on social media is the easiest way to start a retail business online.
-You can create business accounts on Facebook and Instagram where you post what you’re selling and receive orders from customers.
+You can create business accounts on Facebook and Instagram where you post what you’re selling and receive customer orders.

-To reach a lot more buyers and increase sales, register for a seller account with e-commerce websites such as eBay, Facebook Marketplace, Lazada, and Shopee.
-These online marketplaces provide online sellers with tools for listing products, managing orders, processing and receiving payments, and tracking sales data.
+Register for a seller account with e-commerce websites such as eBay, Facebook Marketplace, Lazada, and Shopee to reach a lot more buyers and increase sales.
+These online marketplaces provide sellers with tools for listing products, managing orders, processing and receiving payments and tracking sales data.

 Lazada and Shopee even have their own network of delivery partners so that sellers can save time shipping products to customers.
 If your e-commerce platform doesn’t have this feature, you can ship your products through courier services like LBC, Lalamove, Grab Express, and Happy Move.